Scout24/scala-school/README.md

 # scala-school
-exercises for the scala school sessions
+Exercises for the scala school sessions